georgyorgy1/shinobubot_java/README.md

 ShinobuBot is a cute multipurpose Discord Bot written in Java.
 It uses the JDA library to interact with Discord

 JDK Requirement:
-- Java 1.8 (OpenJDK 8 or Oracle JDK 8)
+- Java 1.8 (OpenJDK 8 or Oracle JDK 8) or higher

 Required Libraries:
 - JDA Discord Library (Latest) (with Dependencies)
 - JDA Utilites (All Jars) (Latest)
 - Logback
 - SLF4J
-- Java EE 7
+- Java EE 7 or higher
-- Glassfish Server
+- Glassfish Server 4.1 or higher (Although newer versions of Glassfish are a pain to install on NetBeans 8.x)
 - SQLite Java Driver

 Installation: